The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Abstract

 \section{Abstract}

-Conventional Sequential Recommender Systems (SRS) typically assign unique Hash IDs (HID) to construct item embeddings.
-These HID embeddings effectively learn collaborative information from historical user-item interactions, making them vulnerable to situations where most items are rarely consumed (the long-tail problem).
-Recent methods that incorporate auxiliary information often suffer from noisy collaborative sharing caused by co-occurrence signals or semantic homogeneity caused by flat dense embeddings.
-Semantic IDs (SIDs), with their capability of code sharing and multi-granular semantic modeling, provide a promising alternative.
-However, the collaborative overwhelming phenomenon hinders the further development of SID-based methods.
-The quantization mechanisms commonly compromise the uniqueness of identifiers required for modeling head items, creating a performance seesaw between head and tail items.
-To address this dilemma, we propose \textbf{\name}, a novel framework that harmonizes the SID and HID.
-Specifically, we devise a dual-branch modeling architecture that enables the model to capture both the multi-granular semantics within SID while preserving the unique collaborative identity of HID.
-Furthermore, we introduce a dual-level alignment strategy that bridges the two representations, facilitating knowledge transfer and supporting robust preference modeling.
-Extensive experiments on three real-world datasets show that \name~ effectively balances recommendation quality for both head and tail items while surpassing the existing baselines.
-The implementation code can be found online\footnote{\url{https://github.com/ziwliu8/H2Rec}}.
+Conventional Sequential Recommender Systems (SRS) typically assign unique hash IDs (HID) to construct item embeddings, which mainly capture collaborative signals from historical user–item interactions.
+However, such embeddings are vulnerable in long-tail scenarios where most items are rarely consumed.
+Recent methods that incorporate auxiliary information often face noisy collaborative sharing from co-occurrence signals or semantic homogeneity caused by flat dense embeddings.
+In contrast, Semantic IDs (SID), with their support for code sharing and multi-granular semantic modeling, offer a promising alternative.
+Nevertheless, SID-based methods are hindered by a collaborative overwhelming phenomenon: commonly adopted quantization mechanisms compromise the identifier uniqueness needed to model head items, resulting in a performance trade-off between head and tail items.
+To address this challenge, we propose \textbf{\name}, a novel framework that harmonizes SID and HID.
+We design a dual-branch modeling architecture that simultaneously captures the multi-granular semantics of SID while preserving the unique collaborative identity provided by HID.
+Moreover, we introduce a dual-level alignment strategy to bridge the two representations, enabling effective knowledge transfer and robust preference modeling.
+Extensive offline experiments on three public benchmarks and online experiments on a large-scale commercial platform demonstrate that \name~ achieves a better balance between head and tail recommendation quality and consistently outperforms existing baselines.
+The implementation code is publicly available\footnote{\url{https://github.com/Applied-Machine-Learning-Lab/KDD26_H2Rec}}.

 \keywords{Sequential Recommendation; Information Retrieval}